 3. It is also used to normalize the output between the range of (1 to -1).

-Input Layer: It’s function is to define the input vector.
+Input Layer: Its function is to define the input vector.
 These usually form an input layer and there is only one layer that is present.

 Hidden Layer: These layers constitute the intermediary node that divides the layer into boundaries.
 These form the hidden layers.
 We can model an arbitrary input-output relation if there are many hidden nodes.

-Output Layer: This layer is responsible for output of the neural network.
+Output Layer: This layer is responsible for the output of the neural network.
 If there are two different classes there is only one output node.

-First hidden layer extracts features.
+The first hidden layer extracts features.

-Second hidden layer extracts features of features.
+The second hidden layer extracts features of features.

 Output layers give the desired output.

-Weight gives the matrix.
+The weight gives the matrix.